bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 ## {id="local-vs-global"} Local vs global files

-If two pieces of software both require different file contents at a given path, for both to work two instances of the given file must exist, each must see different contents at the same path.
+If two pieces of software both require different file contents at a given path, for both to work two instances of the given file must exist such that each piece of software will see the file it expects at the given path.
 Bedrock Linux refers to files with this requirement as ~{local~} files.

 In contrast to ~{local~} files are ~{global~} files: files which must be the *same* when different pieces of software from different expected environments